soleyhyman/Slowing_Bar_HPC/README.md

   10. **MUST DO** To set how many stars you would like to integrate modify line --> number_of_starts_to_integrate=20 --> Enter the number of stars you would like to integrate here or enter -1 to use the whole array.
   11. **MUST DO** If you changed the number of arrays you are integrating **YOU MUST CHANGE THIS LINE TO THE APPROPRIATE NUMBER OF NODES** --> tot_arr=4 # this is the total number of jobs --> You must set this to the correct number of nodes or the program **will not run properly**
   12. Exit out of the VsCode Gui and close the session.
+# Starting the Program
+1. To run the program go into the ssh terminal
+2. Navigate to the parent directory (./Slowing_Bar_HPC)
+3. In terminal type sbatch slowing_bar_hpc_run.sh and hit enter.
+4. This starts the program.
+To view the program's status go to the directory where output files are designated to output and view them.
+# Viewing Results
+1. To collect your output files go to ./Slowing_Bar_HPC/orbits/SlowDehnenBar_CR4_CR8/ --> The output files are here and labeled according to date and type (aka cartesian, cylindrical, action potential)
+2. The file placed in the !_Input folder has been moved to ./Slowing_Bar_HPC/orbits/GrowDehnenBar_CR4/ --> and renamed to match the output files names.